 Love those classic diamond shapes called Argyle, but are mystified about how to accomplish them?
 In this workshop, learn the classic technique of knitting Argyle flat, including tips and tricks for managing the bobbins and twisting the yarns appropriately and a seaming method that makes the seam nearly invisible and not bulky.
 Each stage of the construction of an argyle sock will be covered, which is both similar and different to the traditional top down heel flap sock.
 Also covered will be how to chart your own Argyle patterns for different gauges, very cool retro and contemporary variations on Argyle, other intarsia retro sock designs, and designing with Argyle patterns in garments and accessories.
 You will learn on a pattern for DK wt yarn so the sock will work up rather quickly in learning the technique.

-Stylish Hands: Design your own Fingerless Mitts (6,9,or 12 hours)
+Stylish Hands: Design your own Fingerless Mitts (12-15 hours)

 Many different design choices go into making fingerless mitts and gloves, but once you master the conceptual framework of those design choices, you can create a wide array of looks to keep your hands warm!
 I have prepared some (pretty amazing!) templates and schematics that have the stitch counts and math all worked out for four different gusset choices for 7 hand sizes with five stitch gauges.
 Step by step design choices at each transition point—cuff, hand, gusset, edgings—will be covered, including how to make the design process easy at these transition points, while still accomplishing a design that has a sense of flow and purpose in its overall statement of fashion.
 Also covered is how to plan ease of design for multiple sizes, or knowing when not to do multiple sizes.
-Participants will work on a design in class, planning its over all construction, and also begin the process of bringing it to life on the needles.
-In all versions of the class, how to use the templates is covered.
-Longer hour versions of the class allow more “hands on” time of browsing reference books for ideas, sketching designs, swatching stitch patterns, group review and feedback as one progresses, and one-one problem solving with the instructor, etc. The longer time in class, the more participants learn the ins and outs of designing with hands-on trial.
-Using these templates with one’s chosen gauge, size, stitch pattern, and edging, etc., participants create their own unique fingerless mitt!
+Participants will work on a design in class, plan its over all construction, and bring it to life on the needles.
+This multi-day class gives plenty of “hands on” time of browsing reference books for ideas, sketching designs, swatching stitch patterns, group review and feedback as one progresses, and one-on-one problem solving with the instructor.
+Given the longer time in class, participants learn the ins and outs of designing with hands-on trial, including testing out possibilities, finding what works and when to “think again”.
+Using the templates with one’s chosen gauge, size, stitch pattern, and edging, etc., participants create their own unique fingerless mitt!

 Colorwork the Easy Way!
 Mosaic Knitting and Other Slip Stitch Colorwork (3 hours)